sebix789/EventHub/README.md

 - Create Event Details: display a specific form used to create Event
 - My Event: display all events created
 - My Event Details: display specific details about created event: name, date, map with localisation, description and possibility to edit event details

+Getting Started

+You need to download database MongoDB and connect with following link: mongodb://localhost:27017

+First you need to type "cd eventHub"
+Next you need to run command 'npm install' to download all neceserry dependencies.
+If there is any error, run an 'npm i "missing dependencie"' and it should work.

+Next you need to run in terminal "cd eventHub" and then "npm start" it should run your server MongoDB.

+In another command prompt type "cd eventHub" and then "npm run dev" to view your website clicking on your link following link that popped up on terminal.